 Second, you can consume someone else’s beer, too, thanks to the guest brewery (which changes every couple of days or so).
 These are usually small or specialist breweries from the provinces or overseas.

-Around 18 national and international guest breweries will join the 2019 Festival of Beer Culture at some point.
-Among the more exotic guests are Sakiškių alus from Lithuania (Jul 11-13), Fierce & Noble from the UK (Jul 18-20), and Alexander from Israel (Aug 15-17).
+Around 18 national and international guest breweries joined the 2019 Festival of Beer Culture, for example, at some point.
+Among the more exotic guests were Sakiškių alus from Lithuania, Fierce & Noble from the UK, and Alexander from Israel.

 Third, the stage isn’t purely for decoration, with live performances from bands and singers (usually Fridays and Saturdays at 7pm).